Nusiq/mcblend/README.md

 - mc_uv_u - U value of mcmodel uv-mapping.
 - mc_uv_v - V value of mcmodel uv-mapping.
 - mc_is_bone - if set to 1 marks an object as a mcbone.
+- mc_inflate - the inflate value of mc_cube in minecraft model.